 Once connected, you can look at the bridge details on the app's connection screen by clicking on the servers.

 Under the connection location, you'll see two servers listed.
 Our example shows "hk-hkg-003 via hk-hkg-br-001".

 Your Entry location is the server with "br" (bridge) in its name (in this example, hk-hkg-br-001) while the other server is your Exit location (hk-hkg-003).
 The exit server's IP address and location is what becomes publicly visible.
-If you check your connection on am.i.mullvad.net, this is the information you will see.
+If you check your connection with our Connection check, this is the information you will see.